Pyramid Model

 A group of 4 people who implement the Pyramid model at the Waterbury Y wearing Do the Dino shirts.

 We’ve created the Connecticut Pyramid Partnership (CPP) as the state’s leadership team to oversee implementation.
 The CPP uses data to make decisions and course corrections and it has an established action plan that guides our work.
-The Action Plan is based on the Benchmarks of Quality developed by NCPMI.
-To ensure that we have many perspectives and a lot of input into our work, the members of the CPP represent many organizations that interact with young children including:
+The Action Plan is based on the Benchmarks of Quality developed by the National Center on Pyramid Model Innovations (NCPMI).
+For more information, visit the CPP webpage.

 The Connecticut Pyramid Partnership — Mission and Vision